Scholarly activity collecting and reporting

 Step 1

-Set your annual objective in EDRS
+Set your annual objective in PPDR

 • the nature of the activity you plan to undertake and, with reference to the Scholarly Environment Model, the most appropriate of the five scholarly activity categories